nagulansg/Nagu-Kaggle-Challenges/README.md

 # Nagu-github-portfolio

-I am going to try improving my position with time  and learn more about effectively applying algorithms.
-Essentially play around with the data before I adjust any algorithm parameters.
+I am going to try improving my position with time  and learn more about effectively applying algorithms like knowing when to favor a particular one.
+In addition I will play around with the features before I adjust any algorithm parameters.

 ### Kaggle Tabular Playground August Series
 - A company has completed a large testing study for different product prototypes.
 I used this data to build a model that predicts                                          product failures.